 6.4.
-Bachelor's to Master's Students
+Bachelor's to Master's (B2M) Students

 Undergraduate students at York University may be eligible to take Graduate-level coursework as course electives or as departmentally approved course substitutions.
 Eligibility for a student to be in a Bachelor's to Master's Course will be determined by the undergraduate advisor, and the Graduate Program Director.
-Requirements for the Bachelor's to Master's Students will be found in their chosen program's Bachelor's to Master's Handbook.
+Requirements and related policy for B2M Students can be obtained from YUO upon request.
 Dual enrollment is not available to students already enrolled at the graduate level.